dleto614/holehe_chk/README.md

 A really badly coded holehe script that allows me to give file input for emails or email as standalone and output to file in json format.

+I have edited this script to be a bit more robust and more efficient.
+It still sucks.

 ----

 ## Install: